Vinsi/ios-team/docs/pr_protocol.md

 * Use new GitHub review feature.
 Finish reviewing with `request changes` if needed, to block the merge.
 * It’s better not to say same comment more than once.
 You can just write the comment and then write ‘apply to all’.
 * It’s mandatory to give full feedback in your first review so that your first `change request` will contain everything regarding the first PR submission.
 If you are continuosly submitting `change request` for changes that can be caught from the first PR submission, then this will slow down the reviewing process.
+* If PR is marked as #trivial require only review from one reviewer, not more.
+This is for the sake of limiting interruptions (hey? could you review how I changed this "a" to capital "A" letter in my PR?) and saving precious time.

 ## Having your PR reviewed